 The original bulb that came in the original CHEXX game and the Super CHEXX game had one major issue—it produced a large amount of heat, that could cause plastic warping or other heat related issues.
 The cover of my bubble hockey light was warped from heat.
-If you read below, I’ll go through the steps you need to upgrade your bubble hockey lighting.
+If you read below, I’ll go through the steps you need to upgrade your bubble hockey lighting to be the best bubble hockey.

 I had seen some suggestions in online forums to try doing some LED lighting in the game instead, now that LED’s were more affordable.
 Some people had used LED strips (which seemed a little hacky although effective) and others had used LED bulbs, almost all of which were no longer available since the posts were older.